33-Year-Old Cornerback – Free Agent

 Chris Houston Contract Information:

-Signed a five-year deal with the Lions in March of 2013.
+Signed a one-year contract with the Panthers in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Houston – simply subscribe now.